Are you one of those people that gets confused between terms like web hosting and web server?

 What Is Web Hosting?

-Web hosting refers to the process of hosting a website using a server.
+Web hosting is the process of hosting a website using a server.

-Where hardware is concerned, web hosting makes use of a device or computer for allocating space for users to store their files.
+Where hardware is concerned, web hosting service provider makes use of a device or computer for allocating space for users to store their files.

 If you want your website to go live, you need to have a web hosting service.